Get Firefox

 But there is an solution, I used the Freeproxy program to sniff the connection, and set the Google Updater to use this proxy server when downloading the programs.
 I enabled the logging of all connections so that I could get the direct download link to the setup files.

-The download links to the different programs are:
+The download links to the different programs are is:

 Spyware Doctor Starter Edition v6.0.0.362 (Multilingual)